 A grinder allows you to have very small, slow and controlled movements.
 This significantly reduces the possibility of causing harm to your dog.

 With clippers, it’s easy to accidentally nip your dog’s nails too short and cause bleeding.
-But with grinders, the user can easily prevent cutting a dog or into the quick (blood vessels beneath the nail).
+But with grinders, (many have a nail guard) the user can easily prevent cutting a dog or in the damaging the blood vessels beneath the nail.
+Many come with a safety guard for extra peace of mind.
+If a nail grinder is used properly, or with a safety guard it’s almost impossible to accidentally injure your dog.
+In addition, grinders don’t put excessive pressure on the nail.

 Helpful for apprehensive dogs